 Terms and conditions - Fellowships

-If you are a recipient of a Chevening Scholarship Award, the relevant terms and conditions can be found here.
+If you are a recipient of a Chevening Scholarship Award, you can read the terms and conditions for scholars.

-The effectuation of a Chevening Fellowship is contingent upon the availability of transportation and sufficient funds, stable conditions in the UK and the fellow’s ability to procure relevant UK entry clearance (a visa) and receive medical clearance.
-Neither the FCDO nor the Secretariat assumes responsibility for any injury, accident, illness, loss of personal property or other contingencies which may befall a fellow during the course of his/her Chevening Award.
-We strongly advise that you take out appropriate insurance to cover your travel to, and stay in, the UK.
-For the purposes of these terms and conditions, it should be understood that the UK includes the countries of England, Scotland, Wales, and Northern Ireland only; UK overseas territories are not considered as being part of the UK in this instance.
+The effectuation of a Chevening Fellowship is contingent upon the availability of transportation and sufficient funds, stable conditions in the UK and the fellows’ ability to procure relevant UK entry clearance (a visa) and receive medical clearance.
+Neither the FCDO nor the Secretariat assumes responsibility for any injury, accident, illness, loss of personal property or other contingencies which may befall a Fellow during the course of his/her Chevening Award.

 a) A Chevening Fellowship normally comprises:

-- Reimbursement of an entry clearance (visa) application for you only.
+- Reimbursement of an entry clearance (visa) application for the fellow only

-- A monthly personal living allowance (stipend) to cover accommodation and living expenses.
-Where accommodation is arranged by the host institution, an adjusted stipend amount is provided.
+- Monthly personal living allowance (stipend) to cover living expenses including local travel, food, entertainment and all accommodation related expenses include bills and furnishings.
+Where accommodation is arranged by the host institution, therefore forming part of the fellowship award, an adjusted stipend amount is provided.
+The monthly stipend will be adjusted where the host institution is located in London

-- Reimbursement of the Immigration Health Surcharge or a contribution towards travel insurance pro-rated up to £200.
+- Reimbursement of the NHS levy or a contribution towards travel insurance of up to £200

-b) The following award components are paid directly to the provider on your behalf:
+b) The following award components are paid directly to the provider on behalf of the fellow:

-e) Fellows with an award duration of three months or less will be paid the entirety of their allowances (stipend) as outlined on the Final Award Letter, on arrival into the UK.
-Fellows are expected to manage their funds accordingly and seek budgetary and financial advice from their host institution or the Chevening Secretariat where required.
+e) Fellows with an award duration of three months or less will be paid the entirety of their allowances (inc. stipend) as outlined on the final award letter, on arrival into the UK.
+Fellows are expected to manage their funds accordingly and seek budgetary & financial advice from their host institution or the Chevening Secretariat where required.

-f) Fellows with an award duration of over three months will receive their first two stipend payments in addition to the arrival allowance on arrival into the UK.
-Subsequent stipend payments will be made on the 21st of every month for the duration of the fellowship (as stated above).
+f) Fellows with an award duration of over three months, will receive their first two stipend payments in addition to the arrival allowance on arrival into the UK.
+Subsequent stipend payments will be made on the 21st of every month for the duration of the fellowship.
+Where the 21st falls on a weekend or Bank Holiday, the stipend will be paid on the first working day following the 21st.
+Stipends will normally be credited to accounts within 3-4 days of being paid.
+Stipends are paid for the following month (ie. paid in advance).
+All other allowances will be paid as required.

-h) All Chevening Awards are calculated to support your costs only.
-There are no financial or welfare provisions for dependents.
-It is strongly advised that you do not bring dependents to the UK as this may impact your overall wellbeing as you bear the sole responsibility for all dependents whilst in the UK.
+h) All Chevening Awards are calculated to support fellow costs only.
+There are no financial or welfare provisions for dependents of Chevening Fellows.
+It is strongly advised that Fellows do not bring dependents to the UK as this may impact the overall wellbeing of fellows as they bare the sole responsibility for all dependents whilst in the UK.

 i) The Chevening Programme will not endorse the visa applications of, nor provide travel for dependents.